MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ## Prerequisites
 * Business units and associated teams are defined in Dataverse -> link to guide to setting up BUs in Dataverse.
+* Users are assigned to appropriate business units and teams -> link to guide to managing users and teams in Dataverse.
 * Business unit data separation is enabled by an admin in **Settings** > **System** > **Business unit data separation**.
 Notice that it is not possible to disable business unit data separation on an instance after it has been enabled.
 * All data sources that contribute to unification must have a column that holds a value that identifies the business unit for every row.